book/Act/README.md

 docker-compose up -d <container>
 ```

-# Getting started with Act

-Everything in the conferences directory gets mounted in the /opt/acthome
-directory of the container.
-You should place your conference directory in here.

-The old installation type is also possible, but requires more work on the
-docker-compose.yml file.

 # Docker infrastructure

 This repo uses docker to do things.
 It is now possible to create a test